cjybyjk/cjybyjk/README.md

 ### Hi there 👋

-- I'm a student at ZJNU majoring in software engineering
+- I'm a student at [Zhejiang Normal University](http://zjnu.edu.cn) majoring in software engineering
-- Contributor of [exTHmUI](https://github.com/exTHmUI), a Android ROM project
+- Contributor of [exTHmUI](https://github.com/exTHmUI), an Android ROM project

 <!--